Kritika Kultura: Issues and topics

 The issues and topics covered by the journal are described by anglistikguide.de as "an attempt to respond to the needs of the globalizing world of the academic in general and of Philippine society in particular."
 The journal addresses "issues relevant to the 21st century within these disciplines even as addressing those same issues would have to be precisely about crossing the very borders of these disciplines: language and literature and cultural policy, cultural politics of representation, the political economy of language, literature and culture, the production of cultural texts, audience reception, systems of representation, effects of texts on concrete readers/audiences, the history and dynamics of canon formation, gender and sexuality, ethnicity, diaspora, Philippine nationalism and nationhood, national liberation movements, identity politics, feminism, women's liberation movements, etc."

 Bibliographic data

 Anglistikguide.de lists down the journal's bibliographic data.
 The journal's full title is Kritika Kultura.
-The journal is edited by Dr. Luisa Torres Reyes and published by the Département of English at Ateneo de Manila University.
+The journal is edited by Dr. Luisa Torres Reyes and published by the Literary and Cultural Studies Program of Ateneo de Manila University.
 The online journal formats its data as text/html; image/gif.
 It can be accessed via the URL www.ateneo.edu Its level is classified as undergraduate, graduate, and professional.